JasonRaveling/vim-config/README.md

 `chmod +x install.sh && ./install.sh`

 ### Manual

-Create the symlink for .vimrc in your home directory.

-    ln -s vimrc $HOME/.vimrc

-**(Optional)** Then add the color scheme(s).
+Just place all of the directories from this repository into your `.vim` directory.
+If you already have a `.vim` directory then place the contents into their respective directories.
+Then place `vimrc` in your home directory, renamed to `.vimrc` (a dot file).
+Although, creating symlinks would be a better option than copying files as you can just run `git pull` when the repo is updated and there will be no need to copy all of the files again.

+## Adding Color Schemes
+This is completely optional.
 If you already have color schemes be sure you aren't overwritting anything before running this command.
-If 256 color is not on already, enter `export TERM=xterm-256color` into your `.bashrc`.
-If you'd rather create symlinks, you can do that too.
-That way you only have to do `git pull` when updating this repo and everything will be up to date.
-If you use the line below, you'll have to run the command every time you update.

-    for colorScheme in `ls $PWD/colors/*`; do ln -s $colorScheme ~/.vim/colors/; done;
+If your XTERM doesn't already use 256 colors, add `export TERM=xterm-256color` to your `.bashrc`.